shik1966/Thesis/presentation_script.md

 ---

-## **Slide 5: Background - Brain Tumor Segmentation** (1.5 minutes)
+## **Slide 5: Background - Brain Tumor Segmentation** (2 minutes)
 **Script:**
-"For context, brain tumor segmentation uses multiple MRI modalities.
-T1-contrast enhanced highlights tumor boundaries, T2 shows tumor and edema regions, and FLAIR reveals edema by suppressing cerebrospinal fluid.

-We segment three critical regions: tumor core for solid tumor regions, peritumoral edema showing surrounding swelling, and enhancing tumor indicating active tumor regions.
-Each has different clinical significance for treatment planning."
+"Let me explain the key components of brain tumor segmentation.
+We work with three complementary MRI modalities, each providing unique information.
+T1 with contrast enhancement, which we map to our red channel, highlights active tumor boundaries where the blood-brain barrier is compromised.
+T2, our green channel, shows the full extent of the tumor and surrounding edema due to its sensitivity to water content.
+FLAIR, mapped to blue, suppresses cerebrospinal fluid signal, making edema near the ventricles much clearer.

+It's worth noting that while the BraTS dataset includes T1 modality, we excluded it based on my supervisor's clinical expertise, focusing on the most diagnostically relevant contrasts.

+We segment three distinct tumor regions, each with specific BraTS labels: Tumor Core, labeled as 1, includes both necrotic and non-enhancing tumor mass.
+Peritumoral Edema, label 2, represents surrounding tissue swelling, particularly visible on T2 and FLAIR.
+Enhancing Tumor, label 4, indicates active tumor regions that light up with contrast.
+Everything else is labeled as background, label 0.

+This multi-label approach is crucial because each region provides unique diagnostic information, guides treatment decisions, and helps monitor tumor progression over time."

 **Key Points:**
-- Explain why multiple modalities are needed
+- Emphasize how each modality contributes unique information
+- Explain the T1 exclusion decision confidently
-- Connect to clinical relevance
+- Connect labels to clinical significance
+- Highlight the importance of multi-label segmentation

 ---

-## **Slide 6: Why SegNet Architecture?** (2 minutes)
+## **Slide 6: Why SegNet & Our Enhancements** (3 minutes)
 **Script:**
 "I chose SegNet because it's uniquely memory-efficient.
 Unlike U-Net which stores full feature maps requiring 8-12 GB of GPU memory, SegNet only stores pooling indices and uses them for unpooling.
 This reduces memory requirements by about 50% while preserving spatial information.
+It is also more clinically feasible

 However, SegNet can produce smoother segmentations than desired.
-My innovation was to enhance it with classical feature detection in the preprocessing stage, creating a hybrid approach that maintains efficiency while improving accuracy."
+My innovation was to enhance it with classical feature detection in the preprocessing stage, creating a hybrid approach that maintains efficiency while improving accuracy.

+Let me explain our specific enhancements in detail.
+We designed the network to take 240x240 three-channel inputs, preserving the native BraTS resolution without interpolation.
+The output directly produces four-class predictions, mapping to the BraTS labels {0,1,2,4} for background, tumor core, edema, and enhancing tumor.

+A critical design choice was the model size.
+At 8.6 million parameters, it's substantially lighter than VGG-style SegNets with 29 million parameters, yet more capable than simple binary variants.
+We added skip connections to preserve fine spatial details and implemented learned upsampling through Conv2DTranspose layers, which produces sharper segmentation masks compared to simple unpooling.
+For robustness, we incorporated modern features like BatchNorm and Dropout at each block.

+This hybrid design combines the best of both worlds - SegNet's memory efficiency with modern architectural improvements.
+It's practical for clinical deployment, handles multi-class prediction natively, and remains easy to modify thanks to standard Keras layers.
+Most importantly, it creates a foundation for our feature-enhanced preprocessing approach, bridging classical computer vision with deep learning."

 **Key Points:**
-- Clearly explain the architectural advantage
-- Justify your choice vs. alternatives
-- Introduce your innovation
+- Start with original SegNet advantages and limitations
+- Explain each enhancement's purpose
+- Emphasize practical clinical considerations
+- Connect to overall hybrid approach strategy
+- Show understanding of model scaling trade-offs

 ---